-Gloria Jackson-Leathers is director of the Kansas City Civic Engagement program at the Ewing Marion Kauffman Foundation.
+Gloria Jackson-Leathers is senior director of Kansas City Civic at the Ewing Marion Kauffman Foundation.
 She is responsible for leading and funding initiatives that address various civic and social issues in the Kansas City area that fall outside the Foundation's core focus areas of education and entrepreneurship.

 Prior to joining the Kauffman Foundation, Jackson-Leathers worked for many years in the banking industry as a bank examiner for the Federal Reserve Bank of Kansas City and as a community reinvestment act officer with Commerce Bank of Kansas City.